Think Kids (Singapore) child psychologists are experienced in psychometric & diagnostic testing, such as, Autism assessment and ADHD assessment.

 Based on the results of the evaluation, a diagnosis of ADHD may be made.
 The diagnosis is made according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is used by child psychologists at Think Kids to diagnose and classify ADHD.

-Once a diagnosis of ADHD is made, treatment and support options are discussed with the individual and their family.
+Once a diagnosis of ADHD is made, therapy and support options are discussed with the individual and their family.
 This may include behavioral interventions (such as ABA), educational accommodations, and other supports, depending on the child’s needs.